 2. You didn't push the hard drive far enough: If you don't push the drive far enough inwards, it won't connect to the SATA connector.
 Gently push the drive bay until you hear it click.

 3. One of the NAS bays is malfunctioning: Are there still empty NAS slots?
-Shut down your NAS and install your drive in a different bay to see if that works.
-If the drive works, you can infer that the bay is the problem.
+Shut down your NAS and install your drive in a different bay.
+Does it work now?
+The bay is the problem.

 4. Your hard drive is malfunctioning.
 Test this by setting up the hard drive with another NAS bay, laptop, or computer.
 The drive doesn't work here either?
 That means it's malfunctioning.
 Have your drive repaired or get warranty service.

 5. Your NAS is malfunctioning.
-If it's not the bay or the drive, try to setup another working hard drive with the NAS.
-If that doesn't work either, the NAS is the problem.
+If it's not the bay or the drive, install another working hard drive with the NAS.
+If that doesn't work either, the NAS may be the problem.
 Have your product repaired or get warranty service.